ramachandran-lab/genee/README.md

 * gene-ε requires an LD matrix as an input.
 Hence, if users have large genome-wide dataset (i.e. a million SNPs), it may be a struggle for R to handle such a large LD matrix.
 Thus, in these cases, we recommend considering to run the method on a local or *cis* basis (e.g., chromosome by chromosome).

+* For dataset with large LD matrix (more than 40,000 by 40,000), unfortunately, glmnet doesn't support regularize regression function on large dataset.
+We write a new function using data mapped file which requires biglasso library.
+Users will have to use genee_bigdata function with prepare_ld function to run regularize regression with LD matrix in this case.

 ## Relevant Citations

 W. Cheng, S. Ramachandran, and L. Crawford (2019).
 Epsilon-genic effects bridge the gap between polygenic and omnigenic complex traits. _bioRxiv_.